toandeaf/little-engine/README.md

 ## Future Improvements

-* Engine modularity: This is a current WIP and is available in the `feature/engine_modularity` branch.
-The idea is to define and leverage a Trait based approach for the engines to allow for more flexibility and easier testing.
+~~* Engine modularity: This is a current WIP and is available in the `feature/engine_modularity` branch.
+The idea is to define and leverage a Trait based approach for the engines to allow for more flexibility and easier testing.~~ Done!

+* Move to a queue based ingestion approach.